 This year has been anything but predictable and if there is something that we can predict, it is Black Friday shopping.
 Some retailers have announced they will not open their doors on Thanksgiving day, as they have in the past and others haven’t revealed their plans.
-This year, one thing is certain, Black Friday is on Nov.
-27, the day after Thanksgiving.
-But as we navigate a world driven by COVID-19 where we are told to avoid crowding stores then retailers will need to get a little creative.

 According to a study by VISA, 20 percent of shoppers plan to do their shopping exclusively in-stores, and nearly one-third plan on doing the majority of their shopping online.
 During the pandemic, businesses shifted their focus online.
 It wasn’t limited to shopping, doctors conducted more appointments online, fitness instructors moved their platforms online and Amazon posted its largest profit in its history during the Pandemic.
 According to Forbes, retailers are starting to run deals much earlier than before.
 Spreading out deals will allow consumers ample time to shop and search for what they need this holiday season.
 Along with starting earlier, retailers will also lean on curbside pickup to help avoid crowds and offer an alternative for people who do not want to enter a store.
 Since retailers are starting early, offering different services and sharing deals online then it is important to make sure the advertising strategy aligns with the changes and great deals.